153rd Belmont Stakes Betting

 There really isn't a way to put Secretariat's run at the 1973 Belmont Stakes into perspective.
 To say that he was phenomenal that day is an understatement, as he ran the race in a record 2:24 flat and won by a record 31 lengths.
 There aren't many unbreakable records in sports, but this is one of them.
 We've never even seen a horse run the third leg of the Triple Crown in 2:25, let alone in 2:24, and to win any race by 30+ lengths is just stupefying.

-Longest Odds To Win the Belmont Stakes
+Longest Odds To Win

-Upsets in the Belmont Stakes have certainly been a lot more frequent in recent years than in the past, and there have been some massive upsets in that mix.
+Upsets in the Belmont Stakes have certainly been more frequent in recent years than in the past, and there have been some massive upsets in that mix.
 Sarava pulled off the upset of all upsets when he cashed in at a whopping price of 70 to 1 in 2002, ending the Triple Crown bid of War Emblem.
-He's one of the three who has ever won this race at a price of 50 to 1 or better.
+He's one of the three who have ever won this race at a price of 50 to 1 or better.

-Most Jockey Wins in Belmont Stakes History
+Most Jockey Wins

 ||1882, 1883, 1884, 1886, 1887, 1888